What is an example of an advance directive?

 But it can happen.
 Some people diagnosed with life-threatening conditions do undergo a change in perspective that focuses them on the important things in their lives—those things that add meaning and purpose.
 Negative emotions such as anger or guilt can even sometimes have a positive effect, motivating you to meet treatment goals, for example.

-READ: What is the role of marker in a plasmid?
+READ: What is the scope of geology?

 Can a diagnosis of life-threatening conditions be positive?